 This is not so fun, and rather time-consuming.
 I think I have typed in less than ten of my hundred or so recipes I have in Keep.
 Most of the time, I try to use Web Clipper (or even just copy and paste) or OCR to store my recipes.
 No one has time to type all that out. 🙂

-However, if this is your only option, it goes much faster at the computer with a keyboard than on the phone, unless you’re really bored.
+However, if this is your only option, it goes much faster on the computer with a keyboard than on the phone, unless you’re really bored.

 Option 1: Using Google Drive to Menu Plan

-I have a basic Google Drive Spreadsheet (grab a basic formatted google drive spreadsheet menu planner here if you’d like), which I use for menu planning.
+I have a basic Google Drive Spreadsheet (grab a basic formatted google drive spreadsheet menu planner here if you’d like — just click “file” then “make a copy” to save it to your own Google Drive.
+You do not have to ask permission, as you are not editing my original), which I use for menu planning.
 To use this, you’ll first need to save it to your own google drive, by making a copy of it.
 Click “File…” then “Make a copy…” That way you’re not editing my template for all the world to see. 🙂